Do you know what makes butterflies?

 I mean, besides just caterpillars and cocoons.
 That hidden transformation that makes a butterfly possible - it's some kind of nature magic.

-What goes on in that cocoon is the same thing we want from our data.
+What goes on in that cocoon is the same thing we want from big data.
 We want something beautiful – a magical flying thing – the transformation of data into brilliant insight.
 And it's possible.

 The trick that the caterpillar has figured out - the thing it can do that no other creature can do - is actually part of its DNA.
 And we’re not talking about its amazing appetite, although that's critical.

 Fun fact: if a 7-pound newborn baby were a caterpillar, it would eat 1,400 pounds of formula in just two weeks.